TomArcher/technical-blog/content/posts/ptow-integer-division-and-modulus/index.md

 print(17 // 5)   # 3

-It’s a great way to chop off digits from the right side of a number and keep working with what’s left.
+It's a great way to chop off digits from the right side of a number and keep working with what's left.

 ---